You Only Look Omni Gradient Backpropagation for Moving Infrared Small Target Detection: Methodology

 Here, $\text{PixelUnshuffle}_2(\cdot)$ is a function in PyTorch that reshuffles the feature map with a stride of 2 and concatenates it \cite{sunkara2022no}, transforming the original $\mathbf{X}\in\mathbb{R}^{C\times H\times W}$ into a lower-resolution representation $\mathbf{X}\in\mathbb{R}^{4C\times\frac{H}{2}\times\frac{W}{2}}$.
 At this point, the 1$\times$1 convolution serves to reduce the dimensionality, transforming $\mathbf{X}\in\mathbb{R}^{4C\times\frac{H}{2}\times\frac{W}{2}}$ into $\mathbf{Y}\in\mathbb{R}^{2C\times\frac{H}{2}\times\frac{W}{2}}$.

-\textbf{Discussion.} In this section, we discuss the correspondence between the implementation and the underlying motivation.
-First, since gradient backpropagation is blocked, the primary source of gradients on the $C_2$ feature map remains unchanged, effectively preventing the formation of shortcuts (\ie, the direct memorization of specific visual patterns).
-Moreover, any change in $C_2$ will propagate to subsequent layers, such as $C_3$, ensuring that the entire network is updated consistently.
-The gradient blocking mechanism, therefore, guarantees the stability of the training process.
+\textbf{Discussion.} In this section, we clarify the correspondence between implementation and motivation.
+First, since gradient backpropagation is blocked, the primary gradient source for the $C_2$ feature map remains unchanged, preventing shortcut formation (i.e., direct memorization of visual patterns).
+Meanwhile, updates to $C_2$ propagate to deeper layers (e.g., $C_3$), ensuring consistent optimization across the network.
+Thus, gradient blocking contributes to training stability.

-Secondly, it is important to note that, based on our implementation, the loss of feature map data is denoted as $\frac{2C \times \frac{H}{2} \times \frac{W}{2}}{C \times H \times H} = \frac{1}{2}$.
-However, there exists inherent correlation between different positions in the image \cite{11156113}, which means that the actual information loss is much smaller than $\frac{1}{2}$.
-Moreover, due to the extreme sparsity of small infrared targets, which are often modeled using $\ell_0(\cdot)$ constraints in the model-driven paradigm \cite{Gao2013IPI}, the downsampling module can effectively preserve target information under suitable constraints.
+Second, the information loss of feature maps is $\frac{2C \times \frac{H}{2} \times \frac{W}{2}}{C \times H \times H} = \frac{1}{2}$.
+However, due to spatial redundancy and inter-position correlation in images \cite{11156113}, the effective loss is substantially lower.
+Moreover, considering the extreme sparsity of infrared small targets, often modeled via $\ell_0(\cdot)$ constraints in model-driven methods \cite{Gao2013IPI}, the downsampling module preserves target information under appropriate constraints.

-Finally, due to the gradient blocking mechanism, the FPN cannot directly establish shortcuts with $C_2$ to capture target details.
-Instead, it can only refine features through the downsampling module to capture these details.
-As a result, the model implicitly regularizes the role of the downsampling module.
-Specifically, the gradient updates of the downsampling module will be directed towards refining target details, thus optimizing the feature extraction process in a way that is more favorable for small object detection.
-As shown in Tab. \ref{Tab:Low_Short}, Gradient-Isolate significantly improves the model's performance.
+Finally, as shown in Fig. \ref{fig:GIShow}, gradient blocking prevents the FPN from directly shortcutting $C_2$ for fine-grained details, forcing it to rely on the downsampling pathway.
+This implicitly regularizes the downsampling module, as its gradients are steered toward refining target details, thereby improving feature extraction for small object detection.
+As shown in Tab.~\ref{Tab:Low_Short}, Gradient-Isolate significantly improves performance.